Arctic Green Computing (AGC)

 The Arctic Green Computing research group aims at addressing energy efficiency, system complexity and dependability across mobile, embedded and data-center systems.

 Energy efficiency is turning into a major criterion for sustainable computing systems and services over the data deluge.
 Although the energy consumption of worldwide computing systems (including data centers, computers and communication networks) increases at a compound annual growth rate of 7% and it reached 910 TWh in 2012 (i.e. seven times as much as the energy consumption of Norway in 2012), it is possible to achieve two orders of magnitude improvement in energy efficiency for computing systems.
-Improving the energy efficiency of computing systems would increase their deployment as intelligent components in other sectors of the economy such as smart buildings (whose energy-saving potential is around 30%) and the manufacturing industry and transport (whose energy-saving potential is around 25%)
+Energy efficient computing benefits not only the traditional market segments, but also emerging market segments such as the cyber-physical enabled world, where billions of intelligent embedded devices will connect with HPC systems and with each other, without human intervention.
+More energy-efficient and dependable cyber-physical systems (CPS) will increase the deployment of CPS as intelligent components in other market segments such as energy, healthcare, smart communities and transportation, and will have significant impact on the economics, society and environment.

 The group's webpage: